lylesk/Redfin-Tests/README.md

-# Redfin-Tests
+# Redfin Tests
-Sample login and search tests
+Tests written in Cucumber / Capybara to test the login and search feature